zorniffler/Pepper-behaviors/README.md

-# Project: Human-robot interaction (HRI) with Robot Pepper
+# Project: Human-robot interaction (HRI) with Robot Pepper.

-* Robotic platform: Pepper
+* Robotic platform: Pepper.
-* Development framework: Naoqi, Choregraphe, [Extra: ROS]
+* Development framework: Naoqi, Choregraphe.

 ## This project consists on the study and development of different behaviours using the Pepper robot.

-## Tasks to be addressed:
+## Tasks presented in this repository:

    * Study of the proposal.
 Choregraphe.
    * Assign speech commands to predefined animations in Choregraphe.